ruuda/hound/readme.md

 Minimum supported Rust version
 ------------------------------

+ * For Hound 4.x, the minimum supported Rust version is 1.56.1, the first version to support Rust edition 2021.
- * Hound supports at a minimum the Rust versions younger than 3 years at the time of a Hound release.
-For example, a release on 2020-06-03 would support Rust 1.18.0, released on 2017-06-08, but it might not support Rust 1.17.0, released on 2017-04-27.
+ * Hound aims to support a minimum Rust version that is at least 2 years old at the time of a Hound release.
  * Compatibility is always stated in the changelog.
  * Hound tests on CI against the oldest supported version and the current stable Rust version, but not every individual version in between.